Vietnam.vn - Nền tảng quảng bá Việt Nam

 Data is a vital story in today's digital life.
 This is even more important for the protection and preservation of the writing systems of ethnic minorities.
 In fact, our Party and State have issued many policies to preserve and promote the culture of ethnic minorities, including the protection of ethnic languages as a way to connect and strengthen the strength of national unity.

 The project to digitize the languages of ethnic minorities in Vietnam has been implemented by the Institute of Linguistics to concretize these policies, but there are still many difficulties and shortcomings.
 First, the writing systems of ethnic minorities are different in format.
-Some languages use a form of writing derived from Sanskrit, some use the Latin script, while others have pictographic or Khmer-like writing.
+Some languages use a form of writing derived from Sanskrit, some use the Latin alphabet, while others have pictographic or Khmer-like writing.

 According to technology expert, Dr. Dang Minh Tuan, there needs to be a master plan for character allocation for ethnic minority languages, helping to digitize data in a synchronous, large-scale, and easier-to-implement manner.